Factsheet on A(H7N9)

 Infection control, personal protection and prevention

-The risk of infection with LPAIs is almost entirely confined to people who have close direct contact with diseased chickens, their carcasses or droppings.
+The risk of infection with LPAIs and also with HPAIs is almost entirely confined to people who have close direct and unprotected contact with diseased chickens, their carcasses or droppings.
 This group should maintain vigilance and take precautions.

 ECDC and the European Food Safety Authority (EFSA) have performed multiple independent risk assessments in the past regarding avian influenza that also cover pathways for avian influenza A(H7N9).
 Strict regulatory measures are in place in the European Union to protect commercial poultry and to prevent infected birds entering the food chain.